Wondering how you should go about creating an immersive touchscreen experience for your business?

 Although it’s possible to create your own touchscreen experience, we would really advise you to look at working with a specialist developer.
 Ideally, someone (or a team of someones) who will listen to your challenges, needs and ideas, and give you some guidance on what’s possible.

-It’s important that they have the right experience of developing interactive experiences – rather than simply specialising in the hardware side of things.
+It’s important that they have the right experience in developing interactive experiences – rather than simply specializing in the hardware side of things.

 They should be able to show you some examples of their previous work, and client testimonials.
 And you don’t have to settle for the first person you speak to, either – we’d advise talking to 2 or 3 different agencies and seeing what they come up with.